meekrosoft/fff/README.md

 ## How do I fake a function that returns a value by reference?

-The basic mechanism that FFF provides you in this case is the custom_fake field described in the *Custom Return Value Delegate* example above.
+The basic mechanism that fff provides you in this case is the custom_fake field described in the *Custom Return Value Delegate* example above.

 You need to create a custom function (e.g. getTime_custom_fake) to produce the output optionally by use of a helper variable (e.g. getTime_custom_now) to retrieve that output from.
 Then some creativity to tie it all together.
 The most important part (IMHO) is to keep your test case readable and maintainable.